ibgrav/usafacts-swapi/README.md

 - Add better linting
 - Add more documentation
 - Add convention tooling through commit hooks
+- Use the API mocks gathered to test the backend more thoroughly
 - Ideally there are branch-based previews that build when a PR is opened for true CI testing